nschaetti/nschaetti/README.md

 research and education.
 I focus on models that are understandable, controllable, and grounded in physical or dynamical principles, with a strong commitment to free and open-source AI.

-Artificialis is my main research and outreach project.
-It explores artificial intelligence through code, mathematics, and critical thinking, while engaging with its philosophical, artistic, and social dimensions.
-The goal is not to mystify AI, but to understand how algorithms actually work, where they succeed, where they fail, and what they change in the way we think, create, and work.

 ## Research interests

 - **Reservoir Computing** (RC) & **Echo State Networks** (ESN)